 OVERVIEW: This funder supports a very wide range of nonprofit causes in Macon and Bibb County Georgia.
-Funding has gone to local arts, disaster relief, hunger, education, and the wellbeing of children.
+Funding supports local arts, disaster relief, hunger, education, and the wellbeing of children.

 FUNDING AREAS: Arts, disaster relief, hunger, education, wellbeing of children

-IP TAKE: This is a funder that doesn’t have strong priority funding areas, just as long as your cause benefits Macon and Bibb County, Georgia.
+IP TAKE: This funder does not have strong priority funding areas; as long as the cause benefits Macon and Bibb County, Georgia.
 Pretty much any local nonprofit cause is fair game.

 PROFILE: The Peyton Anderson Foundation is based in Macon, Georgia, and was established to distribute funds from the estate of Peyton Anderson Jr. in his hometown and county.
 The foundation was established in 1989 and since then has distributed over $86 million to local groups in Middle Georgia.
+It seeks to “improve lives and meet the needs of the local community.”
 Anderson was born in Macon and worked at the local newspapers, later buying them and owning them for many years.
 During his lifetime, he served on many local and national boards.
 He left the bulk of his estate to the foundation when he passed away in 1988.

-Grantmaking priority is given to groups who have a strong presence in the Georgia counties of Macon and Bibb.
-Out-of-state grant requests are not considered.
-You can see a list of recent grantees by year on the on the funder’s recipients page.
-In a recent year, the foundation reported over $71.8 million in assets.
+Anderson gives grantmaking priority to groups who have a strong presence in the Georgia counties of Macon and Bibb.
+The foundation does not consider out-of-state grant requests.
+Grant seekers can learn more about past grantees on the on the funder’s story page.
+The foundation has funded nearly $100 million in grants.

 The deadlines to apply for grants are April 1 and August 1 each year.
 Then the trustees of the foundation meet in June and October to review funding requests.
 The whole application process is online, and the funder spells out what it wants to see on its application instructions page.